studio24/mac-setup/apple-id.md

 Once the Apple ID is setup, login with it on your Mac:

 * Open System Preferences
-* Go to Internet Accounts > iCloud
+* Go to Sign in with your Apple account
+* Enter your Apple ID, e.g. user@studio24.net
+* Enter your password
+* If you are moving to a new Mac, you'll need to authorise this on your old Mac
-* Login with your Apple ID and password
+* Enter your Mac user password to confirm this
-* Select any required apps for iCloud to sync